Agivey Abbey

 Agivey Monastery was an early monastic site in Northern Ireland.

 It was purportedly founded in the 7th century by Goarcus of Aghadowey.
 It subsequently became a dependency of the Abbey of St. Mary-de-la-Fonta, which was founded in 1172 and to which this district became a grange.

 The monastery was dissolved in 1604, and the land was granted to the Ironmongers’ Company of London.

+The site is in the east of County Londonderry, 7 miles south of Coleraine, close to the River Bann.